Why?

 By creating working paths of a diffrent future, we make the failures of the current path self-evident and offer a clear, appealing alternative path.
 The change won’t come from confrontation alone—it will come from living and demonstrating the values that these dead ideolgys refuse to acknowledge.

-The obstacle is that people cannot see change and challenge
+The obstacle is people cannot see change and challenge

-The failures of the liberal class, should be obvious, they are rooted in their worship of neo-liberal “common sense,” that has eroded our collective capacity for critical thought and solidarity.
-For 40 years, the #mainstreaming “left” have abandoned the principles of class struggle, leaving the majority of people isolated and alienated.
-Their complacency, steeped in postmodernist detachment, has created a vacuum that has allowed fear and hate to flourish.
-Over the past two decades, left identity politics—though well-meaning in its inception—has fragmented movements by prioritising narrow individualism over collective power.
+The failures of the liberal class, should now be obvious, and are rooted in their worship of neo-liberal “common sense,” that eroded our collective capacity for thought and solidarity.
+For 40 years, the #mainstreaming “left” abandoned the principles of class struggle, leaving the majority of people isolated and alienated.
+This complacency, steeped in postmodernist detachment, has created a vacuum that allows fear and hate to flourish.
+Over the past two decades, left identity politics, though well-meaning in its inception, has fragmented movements, prioritising narrow individualism over collective power.

 The right wing has seized this opportunity to co-opt and distort progressive narratives, using them to fuel division and weaponise fear.
 This has paved the way for a shift towards authoritarianism and fascism, deepening the crisis of inequality, climate collapse, and social disintegration.

 Yet, amidst this ongoing bleak reality, there is hope.
 The growing failures of the mainstream can be a turning point.
-They create the conditions for a return to #KISS (Keep It Simple, Stupid) class-based left-wing movements—movements grounded in shared struggle, solidarity, and common purpose.
+They create the conditions for a return to #KISS (Keep It Simple, Stupid) class-based left-wing movements, movements grounded in shared struggle, solidarity, and common purpose.
 This shift needs to sweep away the current #mainstreaming crew, who refuse to lift their heads from #deathcult worshipping dogma, and consign these long dead ideologies to the compost heap of history where they belong.

 As a community, we face immense challenges: The hard shift to the far right, surviving the next generation of #climatechaos, enduring social breakdown, and creating systemic change in the face of these crises.
 But the solutions lie in coming together, rediscovering the power of collective action, and rejecting the #stupidindividualism that isolates us.